Supersingular Isogeny Oblivious Transfer (SIOT): Abstract

 \section{Abstract}

-We present an oblivious transfer (OT) protocol that combines the OT scheme of Chou and Orlandi~\cite{cho:orl} together with the supersingular isogeny Diffie-Hellman (SIDH) primitive of De Feo, Jao, and Pl\^ut~\cite{feo:jao}.
-Our construction is a candidate for post-quantum secure OT and demonstrates that SIDH naturally supports OT functionality.
-We consider the protocol in the simplest configuration of $\binom{2}{1}$-OT and analyze the protocol to verify its security. \keywords{supersingular elliptic curves, isogenies, supersingular isogeny Diffie-Hellman, oblivious transfer.}
+In this paper we present an \emph{Oblivious Transfer} (OT) protocol that combines an OT scheme together with the \emph{Supersingular Isogeny Diffie-Hellman} (SIDH) primitive.
+Our proposal is a candidate for \emph{post-quantum} secure OT and demonstrates that SIDH naturally supports OT functionality.
+We consider the protocol in the simplest configuration of $\binom{2}{1}$-SIOT and analyze the protocol to verify its security.